BillyZhong/cs/algorithms/quicksort/README.md

 two split arrays.
 This process is repeated on smaller and smaller parts of the array until the all of the sub-arrays are sorted.
-Because the algorithm sorts in-place, there is no need to recombine all the split arrays
+Because the algorithm sorts in-place, there is no need to recombine all the split arrays.
+This algorithm runs on the assumption that, after each partition, all elements are on their respective sides of the pivot
 ## Partition
 The partition function begins by taking the full array and choosing a pivot.
 Typically, the pivot will be the last element, but that